-CMF has been a major financial supporter of pool rehabilitations in Central Montana including the one set to be completed in Lewistown in 2016 (see rendering of the project, above) and for the new emergency and lab departments at Central Montana Medical Center (see new lab, below) completed in the spring of 2015.
+CMF has been a major financial supporter of pool rehabilitations in Central Montana including the complete renovation of the Lewistown Swimming Pool completed in the summer of 2016 (above) and for the new emergency and lab departments at Central Montana Medical Center (see new lab, below) completed in the spring of 2015.

 In 1983, a group of businessmen held an organizational meeting with the purpose of creating a foundation that would serve as a "clearinghouse" to grant funds to improve the quality of life in Central Montana.
 The Central Montana Foundation (CMF) was officially founded in May 1984 and is the oldest community foundation in Montana.
 Visionaries who organized the new foundation included Don Pfau, Al McRae, Don Davison, Jim Wilkins, Leonard McKinney, Fred Schell and Don Romo, all of Lewistown.